 The ninth IHME Festival is this year being constructed around themes raised by the commissioned work.
 The new venue for the programme of talks and films is the Gloria Cultural Arena on Pieni Roobertinkatu Street in Helsinki.

 As in previous years, the IHME artist is one of the Festival’s guest speakers.
-Theaster Gates will discuss the relationship between an art market that focuses on the production of art objects and artforms that are based on living presence, in conversation with the Director of the Van Abbemuseum in Eindhoven Charles Esche.
+Theaster Gates will be in conversation about The Black Charismatic with the Director of the Van Abbemuseum in Eindhoven Charles Esche on Saturday.

 Also under discussion at Gloria will be artistic freedom at a time when art for health and art for wellbeing have gained a place in talk about art.
 How can we talk about the meaning of art and its instrumental, even its monetary value, at the same time?
 Among those answering this question will be the visual artist Anna Tuori and former Director of Tate Modern and current Director of Berlin’s Volksbühne theatre Chris Dercon.